SolemmaLLC/ClimateStudioDocs/docs/materials_exteriorGlassTranslucent.rst

 Exterior Glass (Translucent Insulating)
 ================================================

-Translucent Insulating Glazing assemblies represent `Kalwall`_ facade glazing unit products with both light diffusing and heat insulating properties, and is a `material`_ that can be applied to a Rhino layer.
+Translucent insulating glazing units are facade products with both light diffusing and heat insulating properties.

-Please note that in the 3D Rhino model, **window assemblies must be modeled as single surfaces**.
-They should not include multiple surfaces (panes), and they should not contain any solids.
+Please note that in the 3D Rhino model, **glazing units must be modeled as single surfaces**.
+They should not include multiple surfaces (e.g. multiple glass panes), and they should not contain any solids.

-Choose from the table below to apply material.
+ClimateStudio provides a collection of `Kalwall`_ insulated glazing products.
+Click on a row in the table to change the selection.

 .. figure:: images/matBrowser_tr.png
    :width: 900px
    :align: center

+|
+Back to `Materials`_

+.. _Materials: materials.html

 .. _Kalwall: https://www.kalwall.com/

-.. _material: materials.html